athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Coarti.md

     desc: "_[[Spells/Diabolic Pact|Diabolic Pact]]_"

   - name: "Despairing Shriek"
-    desc: "`pf2:2` (divine,sonic,unholy) The coarti lets out a terrible cry, dealing 4d6 sonic damage to all creatures in a 30-foot emanation with a DC 25 Will check save.
-Holy creatures that fail this save are also [[Conditions/Frightened 1|Frightened 2]]; this added effect has the emotion, fear, and mental traits.\n\nThe coarti can't use Despairing Shriek again for 1d4 rounds."
+    desc: "`pf2:2` (divine,sonic,unholy) The coarti lets out a terrible cry, dealing 4d6 sonic damage to all creatures in a @Template[emanation|distance:30] with a DC 25 Will check save.
+Holy creatures that fail this save are also [[Conditions/Frightened|Frightened 2]]; this added effect has the emotion, fear, and mental traits.\n\nThe coarti can't use Despairing Shriek again for 1d4 rounds."

   - name: "Wing Snap"
     desc: "`pf2:1`  **Frequency** once per turn\n* * *\n\n**Effect** The coarti makes two wing Strikes, then falls if it's flying.
 It can't Fly until the end of its turn."